NickKrausStack/csv2psqlConverter/README.md

 Converts a csv file or group of files to a postgres/psql database.

 ## REQUIREMENTS
-If you have all of the following requirements, any or all of the 3 .py scripts should work right away.
+All 3 scripts are independent and self-sufficient so as to allow for less sticky implementation.
+If you have all of the following requirements, any or all of the 3 .py scripts should work.

 The psycopg2 package must be installed.
 (Easily done with PIP) Postgres must be installed and running.